Community Foundation of Northern Colorado hires Daniels Fund exec Kristin Todd as new president, CEO – BizWest

 At the Daniels Fund, which has assets of about $1.5 billion, Todd helped distribute more than $49 million annually to nonprofits in Colorado, Wyoming, New Mexico and Utah.
 At the Community Foundation of Northern Colorado, she will oversee the 563 charitable funds and more than $132 million in assets that the foundation manages.

 Todd will officially step into the role April 26.
-Before the Daniels Fund, she worked at El Pomar Foundation, the Colorado Nonprofit Association and Philanthropy Colorado during a more than 25-year career in philanthropy.
+Before the Daniels Fund, she worked at El Pomar Foundation and was a volunteer board member with the Colorado Nonprofit Association and Philanthropy Colorado during a more than 25-year career in philanthropy.

 “I’m a lifelong proponent of philanthropy and its ability to have a lasting and meaningful impact on communities,” Todd said.
 “I believe in the power of collective action to design a vision for the future.
 I’m excited to roll up my sleeves and work alongside the community to craft a vision for the future and help make it a reality.”